- Why do people keep weight-loss goals secret?

 - being preoccupied by weight stops you from reaching your potential

-In fact, learning to accept help from others is a wonderful lesson – and brings about unexpected surprises – you can apply to areas of your life beyond weight loss.
+In fact, learning to accept help from others is a wonderful lesson.
+It brings about unexpected surprises.
 You’ll find when you share a secret the person you confide in will feel more comfortable opening up to you.
 You can’t get close to people unless there’s some give and take.
 Lego blocks wouldn’t click together if they only had flat surfaces.

 Keep talking until someone will listen.

 Think back to both Lena Dunham’s Food Diary and Rebecca’s Diary.
 Both state their innermost concerns and beliefs.
-In under five minutes 13 year-old Rebecca covers five common weight-loss misconceptions—misunderstandings I also had for 10 years.
+In under 5 minutes 13 year-old Rebecca covers 5 common weight-loss misconceptions—misunderstandings I also had for 10 years.
 I’m living proof that secrets isolate you with misinformation and turn small problems into huge hurdles.

 Rebecca went on to have an eating disorder in university.
 Imagine if she, along with the other 30 million Americans (alone), who suffer from eating disorders (20 million women and 10 million men) had been able to clear up those weight-loss misunderstandings early on?
 Being honest moves mountains quickly!

 Anyone successful is part of a team.
 Life truly becomes awesome when you work with others.

 On a final note: Let’s clear up the “strong and silent” bit from the beginning.
 Opening up allows you to get healthy and focus on life beyond weight loss (or any problem you’re trying to overcome).
 This approach is more admirable than being silent and allowing problems to fester.
 Don’t keep your weight-loss goals a secret!
 Ask for help.